 If you hold shares in a company, then you must be familiar with terms like ex-dividend, dividend record date, book closure start data, book closure end date etc. There is a very subtle difference between all these terms and as a stock market investor it is essential for you to understand these terms in the right perspective.
 What is the difference between dividend ex date and record date?
 We also need to understand what does ex dividend date and record date mean?
 Is it possible to sell between ex-dividend date and record date?
 Let us first look at a live corporate action sheet to understand these terms..

 The ex-dividend date actually addresses the above issue of T+2 delivery date.
-The ex-dividend date is fixed as 2 trading prior to the record date.
+The ex-dividend date is fixed as 2 trading dates that are prior to the record date.
 In the above case, since the record date is 20th April, the ex-dividend date will be 18th April.
 If there are trading holidays in between then the ex-dividend date will pushed back accordingly.
 What does the ex-dividend date indicate?
-You have to buy the shares of the company before the ex-dividend date so that you get the delivery by the record date and therefore are entitled to dividends.
+You have to buy the shares of the company before the ex-dividend date so that you get the delivery of any given dividend issued by the company by the record date and therefore are entitled to dividends.
 The stock normally starts trading ex-dividend on the XD date.

+Shareholders who receive dividends may not know what the background of actual dividend payments is all about.
+There are many steps in the issuance of a dividend.
 The final step is the actual payment of the dividends.
 If your bank mandate is registered with the registrar then the dividend amount will be automatically credited to your bank account.
 If you are holding physical shares or if your bank mandate is not registered then your dividend cheque will be mailed to you at your registered address.
+These days, most shareholders’ bank accounts are registered with the registrar of any company.
+This facilitates transparent online payment and prevents the date of dividend payout from being missed due to late delivery by the postal service.
 The date of payment of dividend will depend on whether the payout is an interim dividend or it is a final dividend.
 In case of interim dividend, the payout to the shareholders has to happen within 30 days from the date of the announcement of the dividend.
 However, in case of final dividend, the actual payment of dividend only has to be made within 30 days of the Annual General Meeting (AGM).

 Understanding these nuances of dividend declaration is the key to making the best of your dividend experience.